holypython/Watermarkd/README.md

 PySimpleGui and PIL libraries for faciliating and inspiring.

-UMICH Professors Dr. Charles Severance & Dr. Paul Resnick, for doing an amazing job teaching Python and CS.
+UMICH Professors Dr. Charles Severance & Dr. Paul Resnick, for doing an amazing job teaching Python and their inspirational Computer Science works.

-Stack Exchange Co-Founder Jeff Atwood for giving us such an amazing platform to learn and share and also for sharing inspiring knowledge on his blog and other platforms.
+Stack Overflow Co-Founder Jeff Atwood for creating such an amazing platform to learn and share and also for sharing inspiring knowledge on his blog and other platforms.